Gerald Vernon-Jackson

-Gerald Vernon-Jackson CBE (born 10 January 1962) is a Liberal Democrat politician in Portsmouth, England.
-He has been the leader of Portsmouth City Council since 15 May 2018, having previously been leader between 2004–2014, and councillor for Milton Ward since 2003.
+Robert Gerald van Cortlandt Vernon-Jackson CBE (born 10 January 1962) is a Liberal Democrat politician in Portsmouth, England, and is currently serving as Lord Mayor of Portsmouth.
+He was the leader of Portsmouth City Council between 2018 and 2023, and 2004–2014, and has served as a councillor for Milton Ward since 2003.

 Personal life

 Vernon-Jackson was born in Hampshire, England.
 He is the son of Jean Vernon-Jackson MBE, former Chairman of Hampshire County Council and New Forest District Council, and a graduate of the University of Liverpool and University of Southampton with a bachelor's degree in History and a Master's in Social Care, respectively.